redhat-documentation/supplementary-style-guide/README.md

 ```
 $ cd supplementary_style_guide
-$ asciidoctor master.adoc
+$ asciidoctor main.adoc
 ```

-Open the generated `master.html` file in a browser to view the built guide.
+Open the generated `main.html` file in a browser to view the built guide.

 ## License